-Business Analysis Tools 4
+Guide to Business Analysis Tools 4

-Activity Diagram 5
+Activity Diagram

 Artifact 7

 Auditing 9

-Auto Names and Counters
+Auto-Names and Counters

 Balanced Scorecard 13

 Baseline Tool 15

 Boundary 17

-Browser window 19
+Browser Window 19

 Business Process Diagram 22

 Business Process Simulation 24

-Business Rules Model 26
+Business Rule Model 26

 Calendar 28

 Class Diagram 30

-Component Diagram
+Component Diagram 32

-Dashboard Diagrams
+Dashboard Diagrams 34

+Database Builder 36

-Data Flow Diagram 36
+Data Flow Diagram 38

-Data Modeling Diagram
+Data Modeling Diagram 40

-Database Builder

-Decision Tree Diagram 42

-Decision Table Editor 44
+Decision Table Editor 42

+Decision Tree Diagram 43

-Deployment Diagram
+Deployment Diagram 45

+Inspector - Details 47

-Document Artifact 47
+Document Artifact 50

-Documentation 49
+Documentation 52

-Element Appearance 51
+Element Appearance 54

-Element tab of the Browser Window 53

-Element Discussions 55
+Discussions

 Entity Relationship Diagram

-Flow Chart Diagram
+Flow Chart Diagram 60

-Gantt View Ca
+Gantt View

-Gap Analysis Matrix
+Gap Analysis Matrix 65

-Glossary 66
+Glossary 67

-Hand Drawn and Whiteboard Mode 68
+Hand Drawn and Whiteboard Mode 69

-Image Manager 70
+Image Manager 71

-Import and Export Spreadsheets 72
+Import and Export Spreadsheets 73

-Info View
+Info View 74

-Insert Related Elements
+Insert Related Elements 76

 List View

-Maintenance Items
+Maintenance Items 80

 Mind Mapping Diagram

-Model Mail

-Model Search

-Model Transformation

-Model Views

-Organizational Chart Diagram

-Package Browser 92

-Pan and Zoom 94

-Project Management Items 96

-Relationship Matrix 97

-Requirement Properties 99

-Requirements Checklist 101

-Requirements Diagram 103

-Risk Taxonomy 105

-Roadmap Diagram 107

-Scenario Builder 109

-Schema Composer 111

-Security

-Sequence Diagram 114

-Specification Manager 116

-StateMachine Diagram 118

-Stereotyping 120

-Strategy Map 122

-Tagged Values 124

-Team Library 126

-Testing 128

-Traceability Window 130

-Use Case Diagram 132

-Use Case Estimation 134

-User Story 136

-Value Chain 138

-Visual Filters 170

-Wire Frame Diagram 142

-Working Sets 145

-XML Schema Generation and Import 147

-Business Analysis Tools

-Enterprise Architect is a sophisticated and flexible Business Analysis modeling tool that can be used by the analyst from planning through to product support.
-The tool can be used with any Business Analysis process and there is a wide range of features that allow analysts to work using their preferred methods, such as Word Processor views, Spreadsheet views, Diagrams, Relationship Matrix or a number of other core and extended features.
-The analyst will be happy in the knowledge that whatever the task is, there will be a tool to assist them to carry out their work, and the results will be stored in a sophisticated repository that can be accessed by other team members who will ultimately benefit from their work
+Model Mail 83

+Model Search 85

+Model Transformation 87

+Model Views 89

+Organizational Chart Diagram 91

+Package Browser 93

+Pan and Zoom 95

+Project Management Items 97

+Relationship Matrix 98

+Requirement Properties 100

+Requirements Checklist 103

+Requirements Diagram 105

+Risk Taxonomy 108

+Roadmap Diagram 110

+Scenario Builder 112

+Schema Composer

+Security 115

+Sequence Diagram 117

+Specification Manager 119

+StateMachine Diagram 121

+Stereotyping 123

+Strategy Map 125

+Tagged Values 127

+Library 129

+Testing 131

+Traceability Window 133

+Use Case Diagram 135

+Use Case Estimation 137

+User Story 139

+Value Chain 141

+Visual Filters 143

+Wire Frame Diagram 145

+Working Sets 148

+XML Schema Generation and Import 150

+Guide to Business Analysis Tools

+Enterprise Architect is a sophisticated and flexible Business Analysis modeling tool that can be used by the Business Analyst throughout the product lifecycle from planning through to support.
+The tool can be used with any Business Analysis process and there is a wide range of features that allow Analysts to work using their preferred methods, such as word processor views, spreadsheet views, diagrams, the Relationship Matrix or a number of other core and extended features.
+The Business Analyst will be happy in the knowledge that whatever the task is, there will be a tool to assist them to carry out their work, and the results will be stored in a sophisticated repository that can be accessed by other team members who will ultimately benefit from their work.

 This Mind Map shows the landscape of the key Business Analysis tools that can be used to develop and manage the wide range of artifacts produced by the Business Analyst.

-Activity Diagram

-Getting to know the Activity Diagram

-Introducing the Activity Diagram

-The Activity diagram is one of the Unified Modeling Language (UML) Behavioral diagrams that can be used to model a process or algorithm as a sequence of steps.
+Activity Diagram The Activity diagram is one of the Unified Modeling Language (UML) Behavioral diagrams that can be used to model a process or algorithm as a sequence of steps.
 It is a more sophisticated version of its close cousin the Flowchart diagram.
-Activity diagrams can be used to model Business Processes as a UML alternative to the BPMN Business Process diagram and have the same ability to create a hierarchy of Activities in the Browser window.
+Activity diagrams can be used to model Business Processes as a UML alternative to the BPMN Business Process diagram; they have the same ability to create a hierarchy of Activities in the Browser window.
 Activity Diagram showing the use of Partitions